perki/copper-crm-bkp/hubspot/README.md

 I got an `Existing item` error after manually terminating the upload in-course.
 Then you have to find the corresponding item id for copper and hubspot and add it to the related sync file in `data-hubspot/sync-status`.
 This may also happen when hubspot detect 2 identical entries (email) then just delete the latest entry in copper's source file.

-## Associations
+## Generate and upload activities

+run `node hubspot/generateActivities.js`
-run `node hubspot/createMissingAssociationDefinitions.js` to checks and create the associations definitions.
+run `node hubspot/uploadActivities.js`